Justgo13/sensor_library/docs/Ouster lidar.rst

 Ouster Github
 =============
-The following `Github page <https://github.com/ouster-lidar/ouster_example>`_ provides information on how to view raw data stream, visualize data and use a robot operating system (ROS) to save recorded data in a .bag file.
+The following `Github page <https://github.com/ouster-lidar/ouster_example>`_ provides information on how to view raw data streams, visualize data and use a robot operating system (ROS) to save recorded data in a .bag file.
-ROS commands can also replaying data in .bag files and convert .bag files to .csv files.
+ROS commands can also replay data in .bag files and convert .bag files to .csv files.

 .. note:: Some version of Linux running Ubuntu must be used.
 It is recommended to run Ubuntu 18.04 for best results.
 Follow instructions in *Ubuntu* page for more details on installing Linux with Ubuntu.